Benintendi’s single in 8th sends KC to 2-0 win over Brewers

-KANSAS CITY, Mo.
-(AP) — Andrew Benintendi drove in the go-ahead run with two outs in the eighth inning, spoiling a masterful start by the Brewers’ Brandon Woodruff and propelling the Kansas City Royals to a 2-0 victory over Milwaukee on Tuesday night.
+This time, the process worked in Matheny’s favor.
+The safe call stood, the Royals tacked on another run when Luis Urias committed an error on a groundball by Salvador Perez, and Kansas City went on to a 2-0 victory.

+“When they did the replay, it looked close,” said Andew Benintendi, whose single sent Merrifield charging home from second base.
+“I think in that situation the initial call was huge.”

-Royals starter Kris Bubic, who had been working in long relief but got a spot start when Danny Duffy headed to the injured list, threw six innings of one-hit ball.
+The Royals’ Kris Bubic, who had been working in relief but got the start when Danny Duffy headed to the injured list, threw six innings of one-hit ball.

+The bullpen did the rest with Jake Brentz (1-0) getting the last out of the eighth inning to earn his first career win and Josh Staumont handling the ninth for his fourth save.

+Meanwhile, Brandon Woodruff (2-2) had little to show for a mostly masterful night.

-Woodruff (2-2) allowed just four hits before walking Whit Merrifield and plunking Carlos Santana with two outs in the eighth.
-Brewers manager Craig Counsell brought in reliever Devin Williams to face Benintendi, who lined a single to right field that gave Merrifield just enough time to slide under Omar Narvaez’s tag at the plate.
+The Brewers starter allowed just two hits before walking Merrifield and plunking Carlos Santana with two outs in the eighth.
+Counsell called on Devin Williams to face Benintendi, whose single gave Merrifield just enough time to score.

-Narvaez immediately signaled for Counsell to challenge the safe call but it stood upon review.
-The Royals then tacked on a run when Salvador Perez hit a grounder to shortstop and Luis Urias threw wide of first base for an error.
+“I mean, we’re going to sing this song for as long as replay is around,” Counsell said.
+“There’s no reason to answer these questions about replay.
+What are we supposed to say about it?
+I mean, look, he called him safe.”

-As if that didn’t make the ninth inning bad enough for the Brewers, Avisail Garcia was tossed for arguing balls and strikes by plate umpire Brian Gorman with a 2-2 count and two outs.
-Counsell also was thrown out for defending his hitter, leaving Daniel Vogelbach to swing wildly at Josh Staumont’s pitch for the game-ending third strike.
+As if that didn’t spoil the night for Milwaukee, Avisail Garcia was tossed in the ninth for arguing balls and strikes by plate umpire Brian Gorman with a 2-2 count and two outs.
+Counsell also was thrown out for defending his hitter, leaving Daniel Vogelbach to swing wildly at Staumont’s pitch for the game-ending third strike.

-Jake Brentz (1-0) got just one out in the eighth but still earned his first career win.
-Staumont picked up his fourth save.
+“I just don’t think a player can be ejected simply for throwing his hand in the air in the ninth inning with two outs,” Counsell said.
+“The umpire has to know there’s emotion going on at that point.
+That was my point. … He took an emotional point in the game and put it in his hands and that was disappointing.”

-Most of the game amounted to a pitch-for-pitch duel between Woodruff and Bubic.
+Most of the game amounted to a pitch-for-pitch duel between two young starting pitchers.

-Woodruff’s only hiccups before the fateful eighth inning came in the second, when he gave up a couple two-out singles, and the fifth, when the Royals gave up a couple outs on the base paths.
+Woodruff’s only hiccups before the fateful eighth inning came in the second, when he gave up a couple two-out singles, and the fifth, when the Royals gave up a couple outs on the basepaths.
 Woodruff otherwise cruised right along, keeping impatient Kansas City hitters baffled by his fastball and sinker.

-Bubic struck out four and walked two.
+Bubic, who made 10 starts last season, struck out four and walked two.

 Both starters were helped by a stiff breeze out of right field and thick, soupy air that kept a couple of potential homers in the park.
 The spring weather also produced a popup shower in the second inning that led to a 21-minute delay.